The Principles of Diffusion Models: From Reinforcement Learning to Direct Preference Optimization for Model Alignment

 Using the implicit-reward identity $R_{\pi_{\bm\theta}}=\beta\log\frac{\pi_{\bm\theta}}{\pi_{\mathrm{ref}}}+\beta\log Z(\mathbf c)$ and cancellation of the constant between winner and loser, the bound becomes

 \subparagraph{A Tractable Surrogate (Stepwise Form).} We now exploit the Markov property of the reverse process to decompose the upper bound of $\mathcal L_{\mathrm{Diff\text{-}DPO}}$.
 This allows us to express the path-level preference as a sum of per-step contributions, converting the intractable pathwise loss into a tractable single-step estimator.
-The resulting form reduces to a DSM-style MSE difference.
+The resulting form yields a DPO-style log-sigmoid loss whose inner margin reduces to a DSM-style MSE difference.
 Concretely, for the reverse chain,

 Hence

 If the prior at time $T$ is the same for both models, $\pi_{\bm\theta}(\mathbf x_T| \mathbf c)=\pi_{\mathrm{ref}}(\mathbf x_T| \mathbf c)$, then the first factor equals $1$, and taking logs yields